tillbiskup/evedata/docs/architecture.rst

 Entities
 --------

-Although the :mod:`evedata.scan` subpackage has a different goal as compared to the original SCML, namely its read-only interest, the discussion below is currently heading towards a restructuring of the SCML XML schema (XSD), mainly informed by the data model developed above.
+Although the :mod:`scan <evedata.scan>` subpackage has a different goal as compared to the original SCML, namely its read-only interest, the discussion below is currently heading towards a restructuring of the SCML XML schema definition (XSD), mainly informed by the data model developed above.

 file module